simplex-chat/simplexmq/protocol/overview-tjr.md

 #### What is SimpleX

-SimpleX as a whole is a framework upon which applications can be built.
+SimpleX as a whole is a platform upon which applications can be built.
 SimpleX Chat is one such application that also serves as an example and reference application.

  - SimpleX Messaging Protocol (SMP) is a protocol to send messages in one direction to a recipient, relying on a server in-between.
 The messages are delivered via uni-directional queues created by recipients.